 So Halloween was a while ago and I had planned to have these kitties on the blog before then.
 But the recipe wasn’t exactly right.
 But they’re here now.
-If you don’t have a mold, you could just cost them instead.
+If you don’t have a mould, you could just dip them instead.

 Roll out the marzipan on the kitchen table, dusted with a bit of icing sugar, to keep the marzipan from sticking.
 Roll it to a thickness of about 2-3 mm.

 Cut out the biscuits with a round cutter (diameter of 5 cm.)

 Place the pieces on a bakingtray with baking paper and bake them on the middle rack in the oven 3-5 min, until the edges are golden brown.

 Melt 2/3 of the chopped dark chocolate in a bowl over a simmering, not boiling, pan of water, the bowl must not touch the water.

 When meltet, remove the bowl and add the rest of the chocolate and stir it together until the chocolate is smooth and shiny.

 Coat a silicone mould with 15 semi-spheres (5 cm in diameter) with the chocolate.